groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/wordprocessing.md

 }
 ```

-So again - all you need to do for a quick convert with GroupDocs.Coversion for .NET is to - load source Word document document into Converter class and call Convert method to save converted file.
+So again - all you need to do for a quick convert with GroupDocs.Conversion for .NET is to - load source Word document document into Converter class and call Convert method to save converted file.
 That’s it!